ec-melodies/wp02-lod/coverage-metadata.md

 More importantly though, in terms of metadata, what would live under such subset URLs if they are dereferencable (which they should be)?
 Since a subset is again a dataset, it only makes sense to have similar DCAT metadata for that subset, apropriately adjusting the information relevant to the subset (bounding box etc.).
 And again, to establish the connection to the full "parent" coverage, there must be some link to it.

-## Proposed Metadata for Coverages
+## Proposed RDF Metadata Representation for Coverages

 ### Open Issues / TODO